 I joined the Hearts & Hooves program in the Fall of 2010, and I just love it here.
 I was foaled in 1995, and I had a previous career as a general ranch horse in Nebraska before coming to Hearts & Hooves.
 I don’t know as much about all of this fancy English riding as some other horses, I was ridden western at my old home.
 But, I am willing to learn new things and I try to please.

 My name is Bon Jovi and I certainly have the makings of a rock star!
 I am half Arab and half Hanoverian.
 I am double registered and bred to be a rock star in the arena.
-A couple years ago I sustained an injury on my left hind leg.
+A few years ago I sustained an injury on my left hind leg.
 My owners had the best veterinarians on board for my recovery; I even got to swim in a pool as part of my physical therapy.
 I am now all healed up, but the injury left me with some scar tissue that causes my gait to look uneven at times.
 This does not hurt me at all; in fact all it hurt was my show career as a dressage horse.
 I can still perform all the maneuvers required to be a therapy horse and I am very happy to be a part of the herd of therapy horses here at Hearts & Hooves.

 I’m a Haflinger who was foaled in 2003.
 I came to the program in 2009 thanks to a grant from UPS.
 I was specially chosen for my breed—we’re becoming very popular as Therapy Horses for our short stature, strength and tolerance.
 I possess all of these qualities!
 I can carry both children and adults.
 I’m a very loving horse with a dressage background, and will respond to the most subtle leg or rein aid, making me a great mount for people with weaker muscles.

-Peanut is adopted by: Lumpkin Law Firm.
+Peanut is sponsored by: Lumpkin Law Firm.

 I’m a Thoroughbred with a very quiet disposition.
 I was foaled in 1998, and I’m the tallest horse in the Hearts & Hooves herd.
 I have a lot of training—I used to jump fences and do dressage.
 I’ve got a lot to teach our riders.
 I’m a great mount for independent riders, and can carry more weight than my smaller friends.

-Frank is available for adoption.
+Frank is available for sponsorship.

 I am a BLM Mustang and I was foaled in 2010.
 I came to Hearts & Hooves in 2015 and began working in the program soon after I completed my therapy horse training.
-I am only 8 now, and haven’t had a previous career, but I have had lots of great foundation training.
+I am only 10 now, and hadn’t had a previous career, but I have had lots of great foundation training.
 My start was from a program at the Colorado detention center and from there I went to Assurance Home in New Mexico to learn how to be a therapy horse.
 Assurance Home then donated me to Hearts & Hooves.

 Adopt a Horse